Crystallize logo

 Consider Your Budget

-Simple truth is your budget dictates many things, including solutions you’ll opt-out to for building your website.
+The simple truth is that your budget dictates many things, including solutions you’ll opt out of for building your website.
 Make sure you understand the costs involved before making the decision.

-One of the hidden costs most doesn't think about initially is the cost of maintenance.
+One of the hidden costs most don't think about initially is the cost of maintenance.
 Keeping all systems, platforms, and tools in check and working takes time, dev time.

 Take WordPress as an example.
-WP requires constant maintenance and core version updates, and so do the plugins you use.
-This basically means a high probability you'll be tacking with compatibility issues and security flaws on both ends.
-This also means that having a WP dev on the team or available on call is imperative, especially if your business largely depends on your website, as many eCommerce businesses do.
+WP requires constant maintenance and core version updates, as do the plugins you use.
+This means a high probability you'll be tacking with compatibility issues and security flaws on both ends.
+This also means having a WP dev on the team or available on call is imperative, especially if your business largely depends on your website, as many eCommerce businesses do.

 The Best Practices